ShieldCoin/electrum-xsh3/README.rst

     ./contrib/make_packages

-This directory contains the python dependencies used by Electrum-LTC.
+This directory contains the python dependencies used by Electrum-XSH.

 Mac OS X / macOS
 --------